rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 ### ABI encoding

-> ABI encoding vary between calldata and memory

-How does ABI encoding vary between calldata and memory, if at all?
+> How does ABI encoding vary between calldata and memory, if at all?

-**Calldata perseveres for the entire duration of a contract call, whereas memory exists solely for the lifespan of a function call**.
+There is no difference in my opinion.
+I haven't seen any information indicating that there are differences in the [solidity documentation](https://docs.soliditylang.org/en/v0.8.25/abi-spec.html)